 - Afterwards, he went on to say he may be able to offer an affordable and portable brain-stimulating device that would use transcranial direct-current stimulation to help people have a deeper sleep.
 Walker has just started a company called Stim Science to develop the device.

 Sleep makes us even better at everything we do

 "The disruption of deep sleep is contributing to cognitive decline," Walker says: in ageing patients at risk of or already experiencing dementia, and even in healthy people.
-"You need sleep after learning, to essentially hit the save button on those new memories, so you don't forget.
-But recently we've discovered that you also need sleep before learning, almost like a dry sponge to suck up new information.
+"You need Sleep after learning, to essentially hit the save button on those new memories, so you don't forget.
+But recently we've discovered that you also need Sleep before learning, almost like a dry sponge to suck up new information.
 Without sleep, the brain becomes essentially waterlogged."

 This concept sounds right.
-Five days ago, I had barely slept for 3 nights as I was doing major design changes to my website.
+Five days ago, I had barely slept for 3 nights as I was doing significant design changes to my website.
 When I got up early in the morning to write an article, I could hardly think of anything meaningful and felt so dumb.
 At work, I was not as sharp, and my interactions with those around me was a problem.
 I definitely accepted I was going to retain this advice.

-For the past couple of days, I have planned my work better and accepted that sleep must be a priority for me.
+For the past couple of days, I have planned my work better and accepted that Sleep must be a priority for me.
 Well, this is Sunday, and I felt I should turn on my computer, and type these words.
 I very much hope they help you and me gain some sufficient sleep tonight.

 See also the coronavirus updates